-The proposal would simplify the eligibility criteria for certain of the 2013 Rule's exclusions from the definition of "covered fund," making it easier for banking entities to use and confirm compliance with these existing exclusions.
+The final rule simplifies the eligibility criteria for certain of the 2013 Rule's exclusions from the definition of "covered fund," making it easier for banking entities to use and confirm compliance with these existing exclusions.

 A. FOREIGN PUBLIC FUNDS